xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 Example 4 - Run script at SerialEM program start or exit
 --------------------------------------------------------

 This is a new feature in 3.9 beta.
-This can be very handy if you have some tasks to do when you startup and exit.
-For example, you might to get into Low Dose mode and clear some persistent variable.
+It can be very handy if you have some tasks to do when you startup and exit.
+For example, you might want to get into Low Dose mode and clear some persistent variable from last run.
 Or you have some other tasks to do when you quit SerialEM program.

-You can setup up from menu *Script - Run at Program Start ...* or *- Run at Program End...*, and define a script accordingly.
-I like to give an example to make sure you take care of column and gun valves when you close a SeriaEM session so that the gun and column valves are not forgotten to close!
+You can setup it from menu *Script - Run at Program Start ...* or *- Run at Program End...*, and define a script accordingly.
+Here I give an example to make sure column and gun valves be taken care of.

 Here is my little script to run at end.